jacemadedev/composer-share-next-14.1/README.md

 First, set up your environment variables in `.env.local`:

-we are so back, why no work?
+we are so back, why no work?...